What Is Depression?

 - Significant weight loss or weight gain

 A key sign of depression is either depressed mood or loss of interest in activities you once enjoyed.
 For a diagnosis of depression, these signs should be present most of the day either daily or nearly daily for at least two weeks.
 In addition, the depressive symptoms need to cause clinically significant distress or impairment.
 They cannot be due to the direct effects of a substance, for example, a drug or medication.
 Nor can they be the result of a medical condition such as hypothyroidism.
-Finally, symptoms that occur within two months of the loss of a loved one are not considered to be clinical depression.

 Symptoms of Depression

-According to the National Institute of Mental Health, people with depressive illnesses don't experience the same symptoms.
+According to the National Institute of Mental Health, people with depressive illnesses don't all experience the same symptoms.
 How severe they are, how frequent, and how long they last will vary depending on the individual and his or her particular illness.
 Here are common symptoms people with depression experience:

 - Difficulty concentrating, remembering details, and making decisions